 PHYSICAL SUNSCREENS

-Titanium dioxide protects against UV B rays, but not the full spectrum of UV A rays, and gives the best coverage of 290-350 nm and decent coverage of 350-400 nm.
-The ingredient may cause breakouts for those with sensitive skin.
+Titanium dioxide protects against UVB rays but not the full spectrum of UVA rays.
+Another thing to note about titanium dioxide is that it may cause breakouts for those with sensitive skin.

-As mentioned above, the process of micronizing ingredients like Titanium Dioxide and Zinc Oxide provides cosmetic benefits like making a sunscreen easier to spread and minimizing the formula’s white cast, but it also provides more scientifically relevant benefits.
-Many experts believe that micronization increases the protection capabilities of the sunscreen agents but, on the other hand, some fear that by being micronized there is a higher possibility of ingredients being absorbed.
-Truth be told the absorption rate does increase, but multiple studies indicate that the levels are minimal – so in this case, the benefits outweigh the risks.
+As mentioned above, the process of micronizing ingredients like Titanium Dioxide and Zinc Oxide provides cosmetic benefits like making a sunscreen easier to spread and minimizing the formula’s white cast.
+But experts are torn on the benefits versus the risks.

 RECOMMEND PRODUCTS